 - Whether your release on bail would be dangerous to the community or threatening or intimidating to any alleged victims

 These are just a few of the statutory factors that judges must consider as they determine whether to decrease the amount of bond that already has been set in a particular case.
-For more information about how bail is set in Ft.
-Lauderdale, call one of our lawyers at Leifert & Leifert.
+For more information about how local bail is determined, work with a knowledgeable lawyer in Ft.
+Lauderdale.

 Exceptions to the Standard Procedure